 The requirement to have films classified extends to any form of recording where a visual image can be produced, including slides.
 This would apply, for example, to a multi-media art work.
 An organisation running an event such as a film festival or exhibition can apply to have particular films exempted from classification.
 Conditions may be attached to the exemption.

-An application should be made by the organisation to the Classification Board.
+An application should be made by the organisation to the Northern Territory Classification Board.
 The application must specify the event and include a synopsis of the film for which exemption is sought.

-- The extent to which the organisation carries on activities of a educational, cultural or artistic nature
+2. The extent to which the organisation carries on activities of an educational, cultural or artistic nature

-- The conditions for admission to the screening of films or demonstration of computer games.10
+4. The conditions for admission to the screening of films or demonstration of computer games.[9]

 Note that while there is no general right to privacy in Australia, there are laws which affect the recording or photography of children.
-In the Northern Territory, these apply to the surveillance or stalking of another person.
-In addition, various bylaws made by councils may affect the photography or filming of people in parks or at the beach, for example.
+In the Northern Territory, these relate to general provisions concerning the surveillance or stalking of another person.
+In addition, various bylaws made by councils may affect the photography or filming of people in public spaces such as parks or at the beach.

 Surveillance devices